lukeprofits/Bulk_Downloader_For_AltCensored.com/README.md

 * Step 3.
 Run the program `python AltcensoredDownloader.py`
 * Step 4.
 Follow the prompts.
 You will need to paste the altcensored channel link to create a spreadsheet called "videos.csv", and then run the downloader after "videos.csv" has been created.
 * Step 5.
 (COMING SOON!) transcribe all downloded videos and create subtitles using Whisper AI.

+# Donate
+If this helps you out, send me some Monero (XMR).

+XMR: `4At3X5rvVypTofgmueN9s9QtrzdRe5BueFrskAZi17BoYbhzysozzoMFB6zWnTKdGC6AxEAbEE5czFR3hbEEJbsm4hCeX2S`